10-3-pursuit/project-startup-challenge-fullstack/README.md

 1. The front-end application should be successfully deployed to the web using netlify.com.

-Your front-end repository should have a readme.md file with: - User Stories - Wireframe images - Setup instructions for your application. - Links to your deployed application.
+1. Your front-end repository should have a readme.md file with: - User Stories - Wireframe images - Setup instructions for your application. - Links to your deployed application.

 1. Your front-end repository should be built collaboratively.
 There should be commits from you and other developers on your team.

 1. The application should have a coherent design and appear clean and easy to understand.

+1. Responsive CSS is required with at least one breakpoint.

 #### View Requirements